 More than 75% of the servers listed with Spamhaus abandon the connection before sending a mail command.

 The mail command provided an opportunity to check for forged sender identities.
-Like the HELO identity this is also easy to forge.
+Like the HELO identity, this is also easily forged.
 The acl/30_local-config_check_mail file contains an ACL to be applied to the MAIL command.
 This ACL enforces these checks:

 - A HELO command must be issued before the MAIL command.

 - The sender must not use a local domain unless the server hosts an approved mailing list.

 The default configuration does sender checks in the recipient ACL.
 These checks include:

 - Optionally, verify that the sender address has a domain to which email can be routed;

 - Optionally, verify that the sender’s address can receive mail; and

 - Optionally, verify that the sender address is permitted by SPF.